awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

      iam_role: <role_arn> // AWS Identity and Access Management role to assume with license token
    ```

-1. Update the application deployment template in the Helm chart for container images integrated with AWS License Manager to include the following\.
+1. Update the application deployment template in the Helm chart for container images integrated with AWS License Manager to include the following:
-   + Service account for pod \- the service account is required for Helm deployments on Amazon EKS to get permissions to call License Manager APIs by setting up IAM roles for the service account on the container image\.
+   + Service account for pod – The service account is required for Helm deployments on Amazon EKS\.
+It's used to get permissions to call License Manager API operations by setting up IAM roles for the service account on the container image\.
 For more information about IAM roles for service accounts, see [IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)\.
-   + License access for on\-prem deployments \- the license config secret is required to provide credentials and appropriate permissions to call License Manager APIs for Helm deployments on on\-prem environments\.
+   + License access for on\-premises deployments – The license configuration secret is required to provide credentials and appropriate permissions to call License Manager API operations for Helm deployments in on\-premises environments\.
 Buyers will generate and provide the license secret to Helm from the AWS Marketplace buyer experience\.

-   The following code snippet is a sample deployment spec with service account, license config, and image pull secret\.
+   The following code snippet is a sample deployment specification with the service account, license configuration, and image pull secret\.

    ```
    apiVersion: apps/v1